maplethief01/starseedsci/README.md

-internetrooms
+netnooks

-welcome to internetrooms, personal droplet frequented by Ben Chiasson, MSc
+welcome to netnooks, personal droplet frequented by Ben Chiasson, MSc
 > about me
     > biography
         MSc and BSc graduate in neurobiology with extensive experience in